 Q. What is Virtual Virginia (VVA)?

-A. The Virginia Department of Education’s Virtual Virginia program offers online courses, digital content, and professional development opportunities to schools, students, and educators across the Commonwealth.
+A. The Virginia Department of Education’s Virtual Virginia program offerings include online courses, digital content, and professional development opportunities to schools, students, and educators across the Commonwealth.

 Virtual Virginia offers online Advanced Placement, world language, elective, and core academic courses to students across the Commonwealth, the nation, and throughout the world.
 The courses utilize course management software to maximize the interactivity of each class.
 Each course contains video segments, audio clips, whiteboard interaction, multimedia activities, and online discussions, as well as text.
 Instructors are available for telephone and online communication with students throughout the day.
 Full-time instructors are online with students at least 40 hours per week.
 Adjunct instructors have posted office hours.
 Virtual Virginia courses offer a rich multimedia learning environment that appeals to a variety of learning styles.
-Virtual Virginia courses can be scheduled flexibly throughout the day, as courses do not have to be taken in “real” time.
+While the asynchronous component of Virtual Virginia courses allows for flexibility, attendance of synchronous sessions is mandatory unless there is a conflict with school responsibilities.
+All synchronous sessions are recorded, and students are required to watch the recording if they are unable to attend live.

 Q. Who can enroll in Virtual Virginia courses?